What We are Doing To Keep You Safe During COVID19

 To help us protect all our families please inform us immediately that you are getting tested for COVID19 and the results of your test.

-This snack time will be led in accordance with current government guidance in the same way we facilitate it within our Nursery Schools.
+All snack times will be led in accordance with current government guidance in the same way we facilitate it within our Nursery Schools.

 We ask that you do not provide snacks to your child at other times during the class.